Here we go again. Summer break is coming. Moms are getting worried. Very, very worried.

 Think back to your own childhood.
 There wasn’t constant stimulation all the time.
 Our parents were trying to keep us off electronics.
 People weren’t multi-tasking walking and using smart phones, that’s for sure.

 Times were slower.
 We learned how to just Be.
-We learned how to be bored.
+We learned how to be BORED.
+Bored is good!

 If I see my kids have played and invented and aren’t just resorting to the tried-and-true electronics, I’m much more apt to say, “Yes!
 You can go online.”

 Other times, I will say, “No, go figure something out.”